yashgupta417/human-activity-recog/README.md

 We made both traditional ML models and Deep learning models ,then analyzed them on basis of accuracy and other parameters.

 <h2>Machine Learning Models</h2>
-For these models, we used hand made features engineering by domain experts.<br><br>
+For these models, we used hand made features engineered by domain experts.<br><br>

 <h3>Logistic Regression</h3>
 Accuracy:96.19952494061758